Trees on map | 2GIS Documentation

 Trees view

-2. Create a new layer and select the 3D model layer type.
+2. Add a new layer and select the 3D model layer type.

 3. On the Data tab, expand the Trees sublist and select the required vegetation types.